jvansanten/icetray-stubgen/README.md

 sun](https://software.icecube.wisc.edu/icetray/main/projects/cmake/supported_platforms/ubuntu.html#full-install-recommended),
 it includes:

-- A [fork of boost-python](https://github.com/jvansanten/boost-python/tree/packaging) that emits complete type information into the generated docstrings
+- A [fork of boost-python](https://github.com/jvansanten/boost-python/tree/packaging) that emits complete type information into the generated docstrings (this functionality is included in Boost 1.87)
 - A [fork of pybind11-stubgen](https://github.com/jvansanten/pybind11-stubgen/tree/boostmode) that can interpret boost-python's signature format
 - ruff for consistent stub formatting
 - mypy for type checking